 After patiently ignoring it for a month, he finally uninstalled the app and now goes around sharing his negative sentiments on how poor his experience was.
 The irony – app creators convinced David enough to get him to download the app, but either missed gathering enough information about him during registration, or never bothered analyzing his behavioural data.
-Result – a lost opportunity for loyalty and advocacy because they failed to recognize him as an individual and personalize his experience, to suit his needs and preferences.
+Result – a lost opportunity for loyalty and advocacy because they failed to recognize him as an individual and personalize his experience and customer journey to suit his needs and preferences.

 Let’s be honest, David is not the only one out there who seems to be getting frustrated.
 Even you and I expect to be recognized as individuals.
 Even more so, when there is enough proof advocating benefits of personalized marketing – it’s critical for current and future success; it improves brand loyalty and customer experience; it influences what customers purchase and drives revenue; it raises conversions; it has a higher click-through rate than traditional ads and so on…yet, many brands are failing to prioritize it.

 Thanks to AI-driven automation platforms, many of us are progressing well into achieving personalization through UX and UI.
 I carefully used the words “progressing well into achieving personalization” because personalization is clearly – a continuous process – and not just a one-time effort.